cielavenir/python-slz/README.md

 ## Windows installation

 Now sdist installation is possible.
+(Install via git until the version is incremented)